atduskgreg/TenSeconds/README.md

 * Animate arrow when jumping
 * Add music
 * Better death indications: sound, on-screen graphics over frozen screen, something
+* After Each minute (?) of surviving increase the average speed of th enemies.
+Use a sprite with a green glow for the faster ones
 * Play applause sound on returning to start screen if score was a high score